SCRT-HQ/VaporShell/docs/glossary/New-VSDynamoDBTable.md

 ### -BillingMode
 Specify how you are charged for read and write throughput and how you manage capacity.
 Valid values include:
-+  PROVISIONED - Sets the billing mode to PROVISIONED.
++  PROVISIONED - We recommend using PROVISIONED for predictable workloads.
-We recommend using PROVISIONED for predictable workloads.
+PROVISIONED sets the billing mode to Provisioned Mode: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html#HowItWorks.ProvisionedThroughput.Manual.
-+  PAY_PER_REQUEST - Sets the billing mode to PAY_PER_REQUEST.
++  PAY_PER_REQUEST - We recommend using PAY_PER_REQUEST for unpredictable workloads.
-We recommend using PAY_PER_REQUEST for unpredictable workloads.
+PAY_PER_REQUEST sets the billing mode to On-Demand Mode: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html#HowItWorks.OnDemand.
 If not specified, the default is PROVISIONED.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html#cfn-dynamodb-table-billingmode